 - A. All insulation shall be applied to clean, dry surfaces butting all sections firmly together and finishing as specified hereinafter. - B. All vapor barriers shall be sealed, and shall be continuous throughout.
-No staples shall be used on any vapor barrier jacket unless sealed with vapor barrier coating or vapor barrier tape. - C. Insulation of all insulated lines shall be interpreted as including all pipe, valves, fittings and specialties comprising the lines. - D. Insulation over fittings and soil pipe hubs shall be of equal thickness as the adjoining pipe insulation. - E. Pipe Insulation Protection: Direct contact between pipe and hangers shall be avoided.
-Hanger shall pass outside of a sheet metal protection saddle which shall cover a section of high density insulation (cellular glass or calcium silicate), of sufficient length to support the weight of the pipe without crushing the insulation.
-The vapor barrier shall be continuous behind the saddle or shall be lapped over the saddle and securely cemented thereto. - F. All pipe covering shall be furnished with self-seal lap and 3" wide butt joint strips.
+No staples shall be used on any vapor barrier jacket unless sealed with vapor barrier coating or vapor barrier tape. - C. Insulation of all insulated lines shall be interpreted as including all pipe, valves, fittings and specialties comprising the lines. - D. Where sectional insulation is not practical, the proper insulation cement or block insulation shall be utilized by forming it to the applied surface. - E. Insulation over fittings and soil pipe hubs shall be of equal thickness as the adjoining pipe insulation. - F. Pipe Insulation Protection: Direct contact between pipe and hangers shall be avoided.
+Hanger shall pass outside of a sheet metal protection saddle of sufficient length to support the weight of the pipe without crushing the insulation.
+The vapor barrier shall be continuous behind the saddle or shall be lapped over the saddle and securely cemented thereto. - G. All pipe covering shall be furnished with self-seal lap and 3" wide butt joint strips.
 The release paper is pulled from adhesive edge, pipe covering closed tightly around pipe and self-seal lap rubbed hard in place with the blunt edge of an insulation knife.
 This procedure applied to longitudinal as well as circumferential joints.
 Staple all longitudinal and circumferential joints with 9/16" staples 6" on center and seal over all staples with Childers CP-30 vapor barrier coating.
 Care shall be taken to keep jacket clean as it is the finish on all exposed work.
-All adjoining insulation sections shall be firmly butted together before butt joint strip is applied, and all cold water service lines shall have vapor barrier coating thoroughly coated to pipe at butt joints and at all fittings. - G. All fittings, valve bodies, unions, and flanges shall be finished as follows.
-Apply fiberglass inserts to all other hot fittings and cold water fittings in conjunction with Proto PVC Fitting Covers.
+All adjoining insulation sections shall be firmly butted together before butt joint strip is applied, and all cold water service lines shall have vapor barrier coating thoroughly coated to pipe at butt joints and at all fittings. - H. Apply fiberglass inserts to all hot fittings and cold water fittings in conjunction with Proto PVC Fitting Covers.
 Seal cold applications as recommended by the manufacturer.